mdbs99/greyhound/README.markdown

 Greyhound Project
 =================

-Greyhound is a tiny ORM-ish for FreePascal
+What is?
 ------------------------------------------
+* Greyhound is a tiny ORM-ish for FreePascal
 * It will help you with a thin layer to read data from a DBMS, but don't trying to simulate a pure object model.
 * It use SQL as query language and don't try to manage complex objects or "entities".
 * It does not try to create a complex abstraction for objects vs tables.